-As the Company enters into derivative transactions to hedge its exposures to embedded derivatives and the market risks in the loans and medium term notes, the increase or decrease in the value of the Level 3 portfolio will not significantly impact its profits and losses.
+As the Company enters into derivative transactions to hedge the risk in the embedded derivatives associated risk exposures and the market risks in loans, the increase or decrease in the value of the Level 3 inputs or assumptions have material impact on its profit and loss.
 Hedging derivative instruments offset the positions arising from the derivatives which are embedded in the debt instruments and limit the sensitivity of fair value to changes in unobservable inputs related to these financial instruments.